coderefinery/git-intro/_episodes/04-staging-area.md

 layout: episode
 title: "Using the Git staging area"
 teaching: 10
-exercises: 10
+exercises: 0
 questions:
-  - "Why is it good practice to first add, then commit a change?"
+  - Why do we recommend to first add, then commit a change?
 objectives:
-  - "Try to demystify the Git staging area."
+  - Try to demystify the Git staging area.
+  - Goal is to understand, not to remember (you can revisit this page later).
 keypoints:
-  - "The staging area helps us to create well-defined commits."
+  - The staging area helps us to create well-defined commits.
 ---

 ## States of a file.